-Ozkonak Underground City Özkonak Underground City, 12 km from Avanos in Nevsehir is a spectacular example of the construction and engineering skills.
-Discovered in 1972 by a farmer who noticed the water he would give to his crops seemed to mysteriously drain somewhere into the ground, Özkonak is one of three expansive underground strongholds in the region (including Kaymaklı and Derinkuyu).
-The Ozkonak Underground City has many different levels made up of volcanic granite.
-These levels are connected by tunnel and have a communication system, which is unique when compared to the Kaymaklı Underground City and Derinkuyu.
-Each Carved room in this city had its own ventilation vent as evidenced by the pipes in each level that allowed air flow even after the entirety of these cities were sealed during sieges.
-Like other settlements in the region, Özkonak includes a water well, ventilation system, wine presses, and rolling stone doors.
-The largest stone door in Cappadocia (nearly 2 meters tall) is located here.
-The large floor holes near the exit were used for food storage.
+Ozkonak Underground City Özkonak Underground City, located 12 km from Avanos in Nevşehir, is an impressive example of ancient construction and engineering skills.
+The city was discovered in 1972 by a farmer who noticed that the water he used for his crops seemed to be disappearing mysteriously into the ground. Özkonak is one of three extensive underground strongholds in the region, alongside Kaymaklı and Derinkuyu.
+The city comprises multiple levels made of volcanic granite that are connected by tunnels and feature a unique communication system, unlike the Kaymaklı Underground City and Derinkuyu.
+Each room in the city has its own ventilation vent, evidenced by pipes on every level that allowed for air flow even after the cities were sealed during sieges.
+Similar to other settlements in the area, Özkonak has a water well, ventilation system, wine presses, and rolling stone doors.
+It also boasts the largest stone door in Cappadocia, which is nearly 2 meters tall.
+Large floor holes near the exit were likely used for food storage.